-- 1. Upon accumulating 3-credits or more of F at any point, regardless of their cumulative GPA.
-For the purpose of evaluating academic standing, a grade of U is considered the same as an F. - 2.
+- 1. Upon accumulating one grade, 3-credits of "F" at any point, regardless of their cumulative GPA.
+For the purpose of evaluating academic standing, a grade of "U" is considered the same as an "F". - 2.
 If their cumulative GPA is at such a low level that raising it to the required level to be eligible for certificate completion within the program credit limit (12-credits) becomes mathematically impossible (see Academic Overload policy).
 Termination for this reason is considered final and not open to appeal. - 3.
 If they are unable to complete program requirements with acceptable grades during the allotted time period or upon having repeated a course once (see Repeating a Course policy).
 Termination for this reason is considered final and not open to appeal. - 4.
 Student is unable to complete program guidelines within the time limit for certificate completion.